 If you just started freediving and are not sure if you are really into this activity or not, then we recommend that you choose the type with both side nylon as it'd be more affordable and durable.

-If you're into freediving, care about the suit's durability and warmth then it's suggested that you pick Yamamoto wetsuit with inside open cell.
+If you're into freediving, care about the suit's comfortability and warmth then it's suggested that you pick Yamamoto wetsuit with inside open cell.

 Should there be any questions you'd love to discuss with us, you're welcome to send us messages via Facebook messenger or email.